patthoege/pawsome-care/README.md

 ### Services
 The section immediately following the hero section on the website is the club ethos section, which provides a detailed overview of the services offered.
 It is divided into two columns, with an image on the left and a list of services and their descriptions on the right.
-The font size and color scheme are consistent throughout the website, with white text on a dark, transparent background.
-The color scheme is primarily black, white, and shades of yellow.
+The font size and color scheme are consistent throughout the website, with white text on a dark background.
+The color scheme is primarily black, white, and satin sheen gold.

 <details><summary><b>Desktop Services Image</b></summary>